AmadeusITGroup/spark-perf-gazer/README.md

 This repository contains the SparklEar Spark Listener.

-SparklEar is a configurable Spark Listener that allows to retrieve important stats about Spark SQL queries and jobs, post-mortem.
+SparklEar is a configurable Spark Listener that allows to retrieve important stats about Spark SQL queries, jobs and stages in a post-mortem way.
 Users should attach it as a listener to the `SparkSession`.
 It will cause to report certain lines in the logs, which can be interpreted afterwards.

 The use-cases that this library is intended to address:

-- allow to do post-mortem analysis of SQL queries, jobs and stages programmatically
+- allow to do post-mortem analysis of Spark SQL queries, jobs and stages programmatically
-- measure Spark jobs accumulated in-executor durations
+- measure Spark jobs / stages accumulated in-executor durations
 - identify jobs that take the longer cumulated execution time (as measured in executors)
 - identify Spark jobs that have spill
-- monitor certain SQL metrics like amount of files read
+- monitor certain SQL metrics like amount of files read, pruned, ...
+- investigate predicate pushdowns
 - ...

 Why not using the regular Spark UI?